sc4rfurry/Curs3AF/README.md

 - Can detect **153** different Firewalls
 - Concurrent fingerprinting
-- Fast detection mode for huge target lists
+- Fast detection mode (only checks for the most common WAFs)

 #